amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 With the Selling Partner API, you can:

-  - Set up an OAuth authorization workflow that selling partners initiate from the Amazon Partner Network detail page or from your own website.
+  - Set up an OAuth authorization workflow that selling partners initiate from the Amazon Seller Central Partner Network detail page or from your own website.

   - Generate an SDK that can help you with LWA token exchange and authentication.